mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 Miscellaneous Symbols (DejaVuSansCondensed)

 ☀ ☁ ☂ ☃ ☄ ★ ☆ ☇ ☈ ☉ ☊ ☋ ☌ ☍ ☎ ☏ ☐ ☑ ☒</div>
-<p>Names in brackets are open-source fonts which cover the Unicode ranges - see <a href="/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html">Unicode coverage of free fonts</a> for details of these and other open-source fonts.</p>
+<p>Names in brackets are open-source fonts which cover the Unicode ranges - see <a href="{{ "/reference/codepages-glyphs/unicode-coverage-of-free-fonts.html" | prepend: site.baseurl }}">Unicode coverage of free fonts</a> for details of these and other open-source fonts.</p>
 <h2>Complex scripts</h2>
 <p>Although all characters may be displayed, there are various reasons why a script may not appear as expected.</p>
 <h3>Right-to-left languages (Hebrew, Arabic etc.)</h3>